apollographql/hack-the-supergraph/space-beach/README.md

 npm start
 ```

-***If you still have your previous `rover dev` session running***: run `rover dev` in a new terminal window to add `space-beach` to your local Supergraph stack.
+***If you still have your previous `rover dev` session running***: run `rover dev --url=http://localhost:4002 --name=space-beach` in a new terminal window to add `space-beach` to your local Supergraph stack.

 ***If you don't have your previous `rover dev` session running***:

-- Run `rover dev --url=https://hack-the-supergraph-start-production.up.railway.app/ --name=start`
+- In a new terminal window, run `rover dev --url=https://hack-the-supergraph-start-production.up.railway.app/ --name=start`
-- In another terminal window, run `rover dev` and add `space-beach` running locally
+- In another terminal window, run `rover dev --url=http://localhost:4002 --name=space-beach` and add `space-beach` running locally

 Now let's head over to our sandbox (*[http://localhost:3000](http://localhost:3000*) and tryout a query with `@defer`: